justicenyaga/justicenyaga.me/content/posts/202401-my-neovim-configuration/index.md

 ### 2. **Allow the plugins to load.**

-You can issue the command `:Lazy` to view the progress
+Wait for the plugins to download.
+Once the plugins are installed, issue the command `:Mason` to view the progress of LSPs, linters, formatters, and debuggers installations.

-Once the plugins are installed, exit Neovim.
+Once everything has been installed, exit neovim and carry on with further configurations.

 ### 3. **Language Servers Customizations:**